rashmi-journey/rashmi-journey/README.md

 ### Hi there 👋
-This is my first Repositry.
+This is my first Repository.
 <br>
 Author-Rashmi Mishra